 If you'd like us to add a note to the parcel asking that the recipient not open it until Christmas just let us know during checkout.

-Please consider doing as much of your Christmas shopping as you can with small businesses this year: not just Simone Walsh Jewellery, but with all sorts of small businesses.
+Please do consider doing as much of your Christmas shopping as you can with Australian small businesses this year: not just Simone Walsh Jewellery, but with all sorts of little businesses.

-Also I have a (pipe?) dream that the pandemic will encourage people to shop more with small businesses and find that they love getting more personalised service and making more unique purchases.
+Also I have a (pipe?) dream that one of the legacies of the pandemic will be people being happy to shop more with small businesses, as they find that they love getting more personalised service and making more unique purchases.
 It has the potential to be a game changer for all of us with lots of benefits.

 Here's a handy blog post on why shopping small is such a great idea (and I've shared just a few of my own favourite small design businesses there too).
 Looking for more suggestions?
 Check who I follow on Instagram.